How to Add a Column to an Existing Table in SQL Using the ALTER TABLE ADD Statement

 Add a column to a table using SSMS - Table Designer

-Add columns to SQL Server table using dbForge Studio
+Add columns to a SQL Server table using dbForge Studio

 dbForge Studio for SQL Server is a powerful IDE that provides a range of features to enhance SQL Server database development and management.
 Some of its capabilities include code completion, schema comparison and synchronization, SQL debugging, and data generation.
-It also provides a graphical interface that allows modifying the table (in particular, adding a new column or columns) without the need for manual coding.
+It also provides a graphical interface that allows modifying tables (in particular, adding a new column or columns) without the need for manual coding.
+With dbForge Studio for SQL Server, you can easily reorder columns or insert mid-table visually, unlike pure SQL.
+Let's explore some of these functionalities.

 Add a new column using the Studio